Hair Restoration Results

 Cost of hair loss treatment

-The four sessions are priced at $1200, and some patients require to repeat these sessions 2-3 times a year.
+The four sessions are priced at $1200, and some patients must repeat these sessions 2-3 times a year.

 Here is another case for hair restoration

-We employ platelet-rich plasma (PRP) to expedite healing in numerous parts of the body.
+We employ platelet-rich plasma (PRP) to expedite healing in numerous body parts.
 It may aid in the restoration of hair growth.

 Typically, doctors use this medication to address hair loss caused by androgenetic alopecia, a common disorder in which hair follicles shrink.